nnaapp/Manufacturing-Line-Emulator/README.md

 The discovery address of the server will be printed to console, but the IP will be the same as the host machine, as it runs on the host network.

+# Connecting
+The Discovery URL will be in the command line when the simulator is run.
+Copy this URL and use it to connect to the client software of choice.

 # Contributors
 - nnaapp (Connor Burnett)
 - coutRun (Seth Thompson)